FilecoinFoundationWeb/filecoin-foundation/apps/ffdweb-site/src/content/blog/ffdw-and-sacred-stacks-building-community-with-decentralized-tools.md

 created-on: 2023-05-30T09:57:39.743Z
 updated-on: 2023-05-30T09:57:00.000Z
 published-on: 2023-05-30T09:57:00.000Z
-f_post-date: 2023-05-30T09:57:00.000Z
+post-date: 2023-05-30T09:57:00.000Z
-f_description: Can decentralization really help build community?
+description: Can decentralization really help build community?
 And how can healthier social relations emerge around our technology, particularly in terms of self-governance, autonomy, and accessibility?
-f_image:
+image:
   url: /assets/images/051723-ucboulder.png
-tags: blog
-layout: "[blog].html"
 date: 2023-05-30T09:57:00.000Z
 seo:
   noindex: false
   twitter:title: summary
   twitter:card: summary
 ---

 FFDW and Sacred Stacks: Building Community with Decentralized Tools

 As people continue to explore how decentralization could fundamentally change a wide range of industries, a debate has been growing among those in the artist, activist and community organizing ecosystem: Can decentralization really help build community?
 And how can healthier social relations emerge around our technology, particularly in terms of self-governance, autonomy, and accessibility?